maarten-pennings/Lego-Mindstorms/rcx/install/readme.md

 ### Step 2 - Create a virtual machine

 We create a virtual Windows98SE for our LEGO IDE.
-For a background see the [article](https://socket3.wordpress.com/2018/10/28/install-configure-windows-98-using-oracle-virtualbox/).
+For a background see [this article](https://socket3.wordpress.com/2018/10/28/install-configure-windows-98-using-oracle-virtualbox/).

 - Select New